Nobody running Lebanon, says central bank boss | Business

 Nobody running Lebanon, says central bank boss

-Fuel importers have demanded clarity, saying they cannot import at market rates and sell at subsidized rates, that are a fraction of the currency's real price.
-The fuel crisis has hit a crunch point, with hospitals, bakeries and many businesses scaling back operations or shutting down completely.

-The central bank has said it cannot use mandatory foreign currency reserves, a portion of deposits set to one side by law, without legislation.
-Salameh said such reserves had reached $14 billion.
+The central bank has effectively been subsidising fuel and other vital imports for the last two years by providing dollars at exchange rates below the real price of the Lebanese pound - most recently at 3,900 pounds to the dollar compared to parallel market rates above 20,000 - eating into a reserve which Salameh said now stood at $14 billion.
+In order to continue providing such support, the central bank has said it needs legislation to allow use of the mandatory reserve, a portion of deposits that must be preserved by law.

+"We are saying to everyone: You want to spend the mandatory reserve, we are ready, give us the law.
+It will take five minutes," Salameh said.
+The government has said fuel prices must not change, leaving fuel importers, who say they cannot import at market rates and sell at subsidised rates, demanding clarity.

-Critics of the fuel subsidy scheme say it has created huge incentives for smuggling and hoarding by selling petroleum products at a fraction of their real price.
-Salameh said that more than $800 million spent on fuel imports in the last month should have lasted three months, blaming traders and saying it was "unreasonable" that so much had been spent with no product available in the market.
+"HUMILIATION OF THE LEBANESE" Critics of the subsidy scheme say it has created huge incentives for smuggling and hoarding by selling petroleum products at a fraction of their real price.

+Salameh said the bank had been obliged to finance traders who were not bringing product to market, and that more than $800 million spent on fuel imports in the last month should have lasted three months.
+Despite an unprecedented wave of imports, Salameh noted there was no diesel, gasoline or electricity.
+"This is humiliation of the Lebanese," he said.

+Lebanon's sectarian politicians have failed to agree on a new government since Prime Minister Hassan Diab quit last August after the catastrophic Beirut port blast.
+He has continued in a caretaker capacity since then.
+Salameh said Lebanon could exit its crisis if a new government was formed that would embark on reforms.
+The Lebanese pound was "hostage to the formation of a new government and reforms", he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)